-Specific project impacts to soil, groundwater and geology are not expected during the operational phase of the Wind Farm and the OHTL.
+Specific project impacts to soil, groundwater and geology are not expected during the operational phase of the Wind Farms and the OHTL.
 Potential risks of concern during the operational phase are expected to be limited to the management and storage of the very small quantities of materials/wastes/wastewater, chemicals and fuels.
-With the provision of the mitigation measures recommended in the ESIA and associated Waste Management Plans, no significant environmental impacts are envisioned for the Wind Farm or the OHTL.
+With the provision of the mitigation measures recommended in the ESIA (and its Addendum) and associated Waste Management Plans, no significant environmental impacts are envisioned for the Wind Farms or the OHTL.
+No cumulative impacts are expected during the operational phase of the WFs.

-Potential soil & groundwater impacts relating to decommissioning of the wind farm will be similar to those encountered during the construction and operational phase and will be managed through the implementation of a Decommissioning Plan.
+Potential soil & groundwater impacts relating to decommissioning of the wind farms will be similar to those encountered during the construction and operational phase and will be managed though the implementation of a Decommissioning Plan.

-4.5 Water Environment
+5.5 Water Environment